Travel

 There are numerous drop off/pick up points for the festival:

-• From 6:00am -2:00pm on Monday 28th August, Hackney carriages/black cabs will also pick up from Thames Side Promenade (the road next to the Crowne Plaza Hotel).
+- From 6:00am -2:00pm on Monday 31st August, Hackney carriages/black cabs will also pick up from Thames Side Promenade (the road next to the Crowne Plaza Hotel)

-Once you’ve arrived, follow the signs to our free shuttle boat service to the site.
+- Once you’ve arrived, follow the signs to the festival entrance.

 Leaving the site